TAPM Annual Seminar: Pillars of Peacemaking: Exploring Key Professions in Dispute Resolution

 Her areas of interest include legislation related to dispute resolution processes, dispute systems design, and the application of circle processes and restorative justice concepts to organizational ombuds work.

-Ken Cloke Bio:
+Kenneth Cloke Bio:

 Ken Cloke is a world-recognized mediator, dialogue facilitator, conflict resolution systems designer, teacher, trainer, author and public speaker.
 He has been a pioneer and leader in the field of mediation and conflict resolution for the last 37 years.
 He is co-founder of Mediators Beyond Borders, based in Washington D.C.
 The organization supports individuals, organizations, communities and governments around the world in building conflict resolution capacity and conflict literacy, focusing on under-served communities.